WordPress 5.0 & Gutenberg: The Day After Tomorrow

-The response regarding the 5.0 update from the WordPress community was mixed ranging from unbridled optimism to full-on outrage.
-The new release date announcement had well over 100 by far not particularly enthusiastic comments from frustrated contributors and developers expressing valid concerns.
+The response regarding the 5.0 update from the WordPress community was mixed ranging from unbridled optimism to in some cases extreme outrage.
+The new release date announcement had well over 100 by far not particularly enthusiastic remarks from frustrated contributors expressing valid concerns.

 The leading complaints and #wpdrama about WordPress 5 are:

 The current outcry from the community would have been most likely dialed down a notch if the release date wasn’t the day before WordCamp US begins.
 Official feedback and social media channels exploded with considerable negative feedback on the decision because this is a travel day for many attending the conference.